A sixteen-year-old Azerbaijani teenager has taken her own life at a shelter for victims of human trafficking.

 Jafarova, originally from the Shamkir district, had been living in the shelter since 11 September.

-On 21 August, Jafarova ran away from her relatives' home before being resettled in the shelter.
+On 21 August, Jafarova ran away from her relatives' home before being homed in the shelter.

-‘After returning to the country, her father, Elshad Safarov, officially abandoned the child on November 18’, the State Social Service Agency said, adding that Jafarova received social and psychological rehabilitation at the shelter.
+‘After returning to the country, her father, Elshad Safarov, officially abandoned the child on 18 November’, the State Social Service Agency said.
+They added that Jafarova had received social and psychological rehabilitation at the shelter.

-Qafqazinfo reported that the shelter also shared a statement that this is the first suicide to have taken place at the shelter.
-It noted that Jafarova had wanted to return home, but that none of her relatives wanted to take care of her.
+According to Qafqazinfo, the shelter said this was the first suicide to have taken place on their premises.
+They reportedly noted that Jafarova had wanted to return home, but that none of her relatives wanted to take care of her.

 ‘Although her aunt repeatedly promised to take her in, unfortunately, she never applied for foster care or took any real steps.
 We repeatedly informed the Social Services Agency about the girl’s condition’, the shelter stated, as reported by Qafqazinfo.